-Being the owner of two adorable, but rambunctious boxers, December Belle and Kylo Finn – I get it.
-Each trip we take I struggle with the decision of taking or leaving them.
+Being the owner of an adorable, but rambunctious mastiff mix, Sheamus – I get it.
+Each trip we take I struggle with the decision of taking or leaving him.
 There are many factors that I take into consideration.
-How much time will we have to spend with them?
+How much time will we have to spend with him?
 Are we going to be out and about all day?
-Is there adequate room in a dog friendly hotel?
+Is there adequate room in a dog-friendly hotel?
 The list goes on.
 Luckily for us, there are many travel options for dogs!

-We adore having our loves join us.
-If we’re road-tripping, the possibility of bringing them along is dramatically increased.
+We adore having our love join us.
+If we’re road-tripping, the possibility of bringing him along is dramatically increased.
 Flying is another story entirely.
-These two are not part of any frequent flier programs and I don’t think they will be soon.
+This guy is not part of any frequent flier programs and I don’t think he will be soon.

-Finding a dog friendly hotel isn’t a huge issue.
+Finding a dog-friendly hotel isn’t a huge issue.
 There are many hotels that have jumped on board with allowing pets stay.
-We usually look at La Quinta, Best Western and a few others, if we’re just going for a few days.
-With our big babies staying in a cramped hotel room for an extended period of time takes all the fun out of our trip.
+We usually look at La Quinta, Best Western, and a few others, if we’re just going for a few days.
+With our big baby staying in a cramped hotel room for an extended period of time takes all the fun out of our trip.

 We enjoy renting larger vacation rentals if we are planning to stay for longer than a couple of days.
 This allows us a little more room and gives us a tad more freedom.
 But packing up for our extended adventures can be comedic.
-Maneuvering two adults, three kids and two feisty fur babies makes for an interesting road trip.
+Maneuvering two adults, three kids, and our feisty fur baby makes for an interesting road trip.

-How much time we’ll actually have to hang out with them tends to be the deciding factor.
+How much time we’ll actually have to hang out with him tends to be the deciding factor.
 A relaxing beach trip – no problem.
-But an all day theme park adventure?
+But an all-day theme park adventure?
 That is when we start looking at our other options.

-While none of the Disney resorts are pet friendly, Disney World does have an on site over-night boarding facility.
+Disney World does have an on-site over-night boarding facility.
 Best Friends Pet Care is a luxury resort for dogs.
 The add-on options for a stay are insane.
 Bedtime stories, ice cream breaks, even holiday dinner are just a small example of the offerings.